4d/docs/docs/REST/$singleton.md

 ---
 id: singleton
 title: $singleton
 ---

-You can directly call exposed [functions of your interprocess (shared) singletons](../Concepts/classes.md#singleton-classes) through REST.
+You can directly call exposed [functions of your shared singletons](../Concepts/classes.md#singleton-classes) through REST.

 Singleton functions are called in POST requests with the `$singleton` command and without `()`.
 For example, if you have defined a `buildVehicle()` function in the `VehicleFactory` shared singleton class, you could call it using the following request: